Amarok24/multitab-gallery/README.md

 - Free and open source.

 ## Note
 'index.html' needs to run in a live-server environment if JS modules are used.
-And alternative way is to load the bundled JS code which runs offline.
-Both examples are included in the HTML file.
+An alternative way is to load the bundled JS code which runs offline.
+Both examples are included in the index file.

 ## DEMO
 Live demo here: https://amarok24.github.io/multitab-gallery/